FAQs

 I've sold all my Shares of a particular holding, can I remove them from the Purchase History table?

-It is recommend that you do not remove these lines from the Purchase History table as these figures still play into your in/outflows for particular months.
-Removing these past purchases will influence your Savings rate across months and potentially make certain Sheet statistics incorrect.
+It's recommended to keep sold holdings in the Purchase History table, as these figures still affect your cash flows for specific months.
+Removing past purchases will skew your Savings rate calculations and potentially make other Sheet statistics incorrect.

 I keep running out of Crypto API calls, why is that?